-If you have any questions about your prescription or how to get refills, ask your pharmacist for help.
+If you have any questions about your prescription or how to get refills, ask your doctor or pharmacist for help.

 Where can I get my dofetilide prescription filled?

-Contact your pharmacy to see if they can fill your prescription — not all pharmacies carry it.
+Contact your pharmacy to see if they can fill your prescription.
+Not all pharmacies carry dofetilide.
 If you have trouble finding the medication, talk to your doctor.
-Call your insurance company to check your cost for the medication, as it can be expensive.

 What special instructions should I follow while using this drug?